-- At the Advanced options screen, chose See more recovery options
+- At the Advanced options screen, choose See more recovery options

 - Choose Go back to the previous build

-- Enter password of the Administrator account you’re using
+- Enter the password of the Administrator account you’re using

-- Clock on Go back to the previous build, and the process should begin.
+- Click on Go back to the previous build, and the process should begin.